 The truth is, it’s impossible to test the prolonged stress that your PCB will endure out in the field under a variety of conditions and use cases.
 The products that we design today have an increased IC power dissipation driven mainly by density and speed.
 And when you couple this need for increased density and speed with reduced power demand, your Power Distribution Network () becomes a complex maze of voltage rails supplying lower voltages with increasing current speeds.

 When you throw this high-current density mixture together, you just might find yourself with:

 An increase in copper resistance from heat, leading to a drop in voltages.

 Increasingly complex power management challenges due to contribution from heat.

 Navigating this complex maze of increased board density and speed with lower power consumption is no easy task.
 So what do you need to do to ensure that you’ve provided enough metal on your board without relying on conservative rules of thumb and limited prototype simulations?

 Understanding Changes Before Production, Not After

 The key to solving in-field failures starts at the design process itself, not after.
-If you could just see how your PDN looks at design time while also making necessary changes in the same moment, then production becomes a final benchmark, not a constantly moving finish line.
+If you could just see how your looks at design time while also making necessary changes in the same moment, then production becomes a final benchmark, not a constantly moving finish line.

 Image by Paul Charmbury from his blog post on www.how-to-repair.com